Learning efficiently: 6 steps to success in your online graduate education

 All of these strategies used together or taken separately will help you work toward forming good study habits.
 And habits are the patterns that shape every aspect of our lives.

 If you’re looking for a good business book read/listen, Charles Duhigg’s book, The Power of Habit, studies and analyzes the influence of habits in our lives.
-The narrative goes into how habits are essential to determining an overall corporate culture, but also discusses habits on a more human level, for example, how the author personally beat a 3:00 cookie habit.
+The narrative goes into how habits are essential to determining an overall corporate culture, but also discusses habits on a more human level.

 Optimize your habits and watch your productivity skyrocket!